SmiteshP/nvim-gps/README.md

+## 🆕 Consider using [nvim-navic](https://github.com/SmiteshP/nvim-navic) over this

+nvim-navic is an improved version of nvim-gps (a version 2.0!).
+It accompishes the same task as this plugin, but uses LSP instead of Treesitter.

 # 🛰️ nvim-gps

 Take this handy dandy gps with you on your coding adventures and always know where you are!